-(1) Includes bases in the Dutch Caribbean, Guyana, Suriname and Trinidad.
+(1) Includes two bases operating for the MOD.

 ITEM 3.
 LEGAL PROCEEDINGS

 In the normal course of business, we become involved in various litigation matters including, among other things, claims by third parties for alleged property damages and personal injuries.
 Management has used estimates in determining our potential exposure to these matters and has recorded reserves in our financial statements related thereto as appropriate.
 It is possible that a change in our estimates related to these exposures could occur, but we do not expect any such changes in estimated costs would have a material effect on our consolidated financial position or results of operations.